+8.6.
 Compensation, shareholdings and loans

-Please refer to the Compensation Report, beginning on page 138 and Note 14 (pages 236 and 237) to the Financial Statements of Clariant Ltd.
+Please refer to the Compensation Report and Note 14 (pages 80 and 81) of the Financial Statements of Clariant Ltd of the Financial Report of the Integrated Report 2017.

-Remuneration, shareholdings and loans
+9. Remuneration, shareholdings and loans

-All information on the remuneration of the Board of Directors and the Executive Committee of Clariant Ltd can be found in the Compensation Report, beginning on page 138.
+All information on the remuneration of the Board of Directors and the Executive Committee of Clariant Ltd can be found in the Compensation Report.

-Shareholders' participation rights
+10. Shareholders' participation rights